Zucchini Ribbon Salad with Lemon and Burrata

 This is a short list, but each ingredient earns its spot:

-• Olive oil – Use a good one here.
-My favorite is this.
+• Extra virgin olive oil – Use a good one.
+It’s doing real work here.

-• Toasted pine nuts or pistachios – For crunch and contrast.
+• Toasted pine nuts or pistachios – Pine nuts are classic.
+Pistachios add color and a slightly sweeter crunch.

 Zucchini ribbons in a bowl